The Car-Replacing Power of Electric Cargo Bikes

 In Europe, a growing number of delivery companies and postal services are employing electric cargo bikes.
 In Seattle, the University of Washington’s Urban Freight Lab has launched a logistics hub downtown, where goods can be loaded onto electric cargo trikes for “last-mile” delivery--reducing the need for trucks and delivery vans.

 Several years ago I participated in a film shoot in Berlin that used an electric cargo trike as a platform for the cameraman.

 The rapid growth of electric cargo bikes in Europe is due in part to government subsidies and incentives.
-Similar subsidies are lacking in the United States, although Washington Bikes pushed for passage of a bill that would have eliminated sales taxes on e-bike purchases, though the bill ultimately failed.
+Similar subsidies are lacking in the United States, although Washington Bikes pushed for passage of a bill that would have eliminated sales taxes on e-bike purchases.
+That bill failed.
 Unfortunate, as the federal government and state officer financial incentives for electric cars.

 Patti settles in for an electric cargo bike cruise on Rowley's front-loader Bullitt.

 “The logistical problems of future generations will need to be solved without the easy solution of fossil fuels,” Rowley says.
 “Riding a cargo e-bike is forward-looking, and I feel that way every time I load my dog Patti into her cargo box and head out for the day.”